Criador-Horarios/Criador-Horarios/README.md

 - [ ] Add loading progress when making request
 - [X] Add checklist with chosen shifts from each course to keep track
 - [X] Add titles to schedules (thanks to @Hugo-Marques-work)
+- [X] Distinguish CDI-I and CDI-II (FenixEdu sets the same acronym, so hardcoded :( )